Iona Preparatory School: Football

 Football has long been a tradition within Iona Prep's athletics.
 Competition with rivals including Archbishop Stepinac High School and Saint Anthony's has driven the school's football ambitions.
 Dating back to coach Renzie Lamb's undefeated 1967 football team, football has been a major focus of the school's athletic spirit.

 Iona Prep played New Rochelle High School annually on Thanksgiving Day in a rivalry game called the "Turkey Bowl".
 This tradition ended with the 2002 game (when Ray Rice was a sophomore at NRHS), due to the advent of a postseason tournament in the Catholic High School Football League and the New York State Public High School Championships.

-On November 2, 2008, Iona Prep won its ninth consecutive game of the year when the Gaels upended Saint Francis Prep 47–7 at Iona field.
-Iona Prep was then cast as the number one seed in the upcoming Catholic High School Football League playoffs.

-On November 22, 2008, Iona Prep took its fourth CHSFL title and first AAA championship in school history when the Gaels outlasted Saint Anthony's 48–35 in wintery conditions during a night game at Mitchel Field in Uniondale, Nassau County.
-The win capped the team's first twelve-win season in school history - first undefeated season (12-0) in 41 years - and broke Saint Anthony's streak of seven consecutive CHSFL titles.